apache/druid/docs/do-not-merge.md

 | ARRAY| Null| Null|
 | COMPLEX| none| Null|
 </details>

+Before upgrading to Druid 28.0.0, update your queries to account for the changed behavior as described in the following sections.

+#### NULL filters

+If your queries use NULL in the filter condition to match both nulls and empty strings, you should add an explicit filter clause for empty strings.
+For example, update `s IS NULL` to `s IS NULL OR s = ''`.

+#### COUNT functions

+`COUNT(column)` now counts empty strings.
+If you want to continue excluding empty strings from the count, replace `COUNT(column)` with `COUNT(column) FILTER(WHERE column <> '')`.

+#### GroupBy queries

+GroupBy queries on columns containing null values can now have additional entries as nulls can co-exist with empty strings.

 ### Stop Supervisors that ingest from multiple Kafka topics before downgrading